-RDL vs SLDL: Details, Cues, and ProgrammingThe RDL and SLDL are supplemental lifts for the deadlift.
+RDL vs Stiff Leg Deadlift: Details, Cues, and ProgrammingThe RDL and SLDL are supplemental lifts for the deadlift.
 As compared to the full deadlift, they involve much less knee extension, changing the amount of muscle mass and some of the basic mechanics of the deadlift.
 Here we look at the similarities and differences between these two lifts.

-There is no single way to approach your strength training, but we will talk about the RDL and SLDL as supplemental lifts in the context of Minimum Effective Dose (MED) programming structures that we’ve talked about before.
+There is no single ideal way to approach your strength training.
+We will talk about the RDL vs stiff leg deadlift as supplemental lifts in the context of Minimum Effective Dose (MED) programming structures.
 If you are unfamiliar with MED programming, we will cover some of the basics below.
 But you can find more information here:

 - How to Apply Minimum Effective Dose to Training

 - Four-Day Split Programming with MED Principles

 - M.E.D.: A Practical Approach for the Intermediate Trainee